austinmama/vsrx/routing.md

 ### Basic BGP routing
 {: #basic-bgp-routing}

-To set up basic BGP routing, first define the local AS:
+To setup basic BGP routing, first define the local AS:

 ```
 set routing-options autonomous-system 65001
 ```

-Then, configure the BGP neighbor and its session attributes:
+Then configure the BGP neighbor and its session attributes:

 ```
 set protocols bgp group CUSTOMER local-address 1.1.1.1